BestJuly/IIC/README.md

 ```
 Which is slightly different from that in papers.

+We also reimplement VCP in this [repo](https://github.com/BestJuly/VCP).
+By simply using residual cliops, significant improvements can be obtained for both video retrieval and video recognition.

 ## Citation
 If you find our work helpful for your research, please consider citing the paper
 ```